kl82slo/kl82slo.github.io/_posts/2021-06-03-0006 MicroStrategy - Change web timeout.md

 5) Under 'General' find 'Session timeout warning'<br />
 ![Seassion_timeot](/img/20210603_0006/Seassion_timeot.png)

-The first number is inteligence server seassion timeout<br />
+The first number is inteligence server seassion timeout and is controled by MicroStrategy<br />
 The second is HTTP seassion controled by Tomcat/IIS<br />